 Tim: Exactly–whenever the topic of home remodeling comes up, one of the first questions most people have is ‘what projects should I do to maximize my investment?’
 As an industry I believe we do a disservice to consumers by continuously publishing articles on the topic, presented as if there was a legitimate one-size-fits-all approach.
 I’m sure you’ve seen these articles.
 “Decks return x-percent, kitchen renovations x-percent, full bathroom remodels x-percent.”
 I find those kind of articles terribly misleading.

 What is true for me, rather, is that every case is different.
 The list of projects I might recommend on any given property depends on dozens and dozens of factors that most people don’t even think about, and it’s pretty hard to come up with the right answers if the right questions are missing.
-I could write a novel explaining all the dynamics.
-The obvious ones, to name just a few, are price point, location and market dynamics, and the truth is, many times I see others read just these three incorrectly, and the execution suffers for it.
+The obvious ones, to name just a few, are price point, location and market dynamics, and the truth is, many times I see others read just these three incorrectly, and the execution of the attempted renovation or facelift suffers for it.
 But then you add on the infinite ways that different aspects of the home relate to one another, and it’s enough to leave most people in knots.

 How did these dynamics present at the Ryans’?

 Tim: Well, there were a lot of projects that we could have done.
 One of the four plans I presented the sellers would have addressed them all.
 And had we pursued that plan, we could have sold the house for $330,000+.
 But the budget for that amount of work was simply higher than what the sellers were comfortable investing.
-At the end of the day, that plan would have made them more net profit, but it would have been a lot lower ROI and theoretically was riskier, although I was very confident the market would quickly and happily scoop that house up, and one could argue that house would have been the one most likely to sell for way over asking price, in multiple offers.
+At the end of the day, that plan would have made them more net profit, but it would have been a lot lower ROI and theoretically was riskier, although I was very confident the market would quickly and happily scoop that house up, and one could argue that fully articulated version of the renovated final product would have been the one most likely to sell for way over asking price, in multiple offers.